turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/big_o_notation.markdown

   programs on a practical level
 * Explore the performance characteristics of some common ruby operations

+### Other Topics

+* Big-O (upper bound) vs. Omega Notation (lower bound) vs. Theta Notation (upper and lower bound)

 ## Structure

-* 5 - Warmup
+* 10 - Warmup Discussion - introduce concept of Big-O
-* 25 - Introducing Arrays
+* 15 - Example - Video consumption via Amazon delivery vs. downloads
 * 5 - Break
-* 25 - Introducing Hashes
+* 25 - Exercise -- exploring Big-O in Ruby using Arrays and Hashes
 * 5 - Break
-* 25 - Practicing with Arrays & Hashes
+* 25 -

 ### Big-O Notation -- What is it?